KATHARINE WALDO DOUGLAS, CBE 1870 – 1939

 Perhaps her most notable books are The Basque Country 1921, illustrated by Romilly.

 Katharine distinguished herself in World War 1 with dedicated hospital and relief work.
 She was Honorary Organiser & Chairman of the Belgravia War Hospital Supply Depot and worked with the American Red Cross.
-She was decorated twice for her services with an MBE and CBE.
+She was decorated twice for her services with an MBE and a CBE.

-She is buried alongside Romilly in the Aïce Errota churchyard in St Jean de Luz, Basque Country France.
+She is buried alongside Romilly in the Aïce Errota churchyard in St Jean de Luz, Basque Country, France.

 KATHARINE WALDO DOUGLAS – LITERARY WORKS

-The Sign 1912 MacMillan & co.
+The Sign 1912 MacMillan & Co.

-The Spare Room 1913 Houghton Miffin & Co.
-NY
+The Spare Room 1913 Houghton Mifflin & Co., NY

-Shifting Sands 1914 Houghton Miffin NY
+Shifting Sands 1914 Houghton Mifflin NY

 The Basque Country 1921 A & C Black London